 The events will kick off at 10:00 AM with a Planet Walk along a 4.7 mile segment of the B&A Trail between Glen Burnie and Severna Park.
-This segment of the Trail features two sculptures and eight Planet Stations representing the Sun and the planets of our solar system.
-Each sculptural Planet Station is spaced at each planet’s proportional distance from the Sun.
+This segment of the Trail features two sculptures and eight planet stations representing the Sun and the planets of our solar system.
+Each sculptural planet station is spaced at each planet’s proportional distance from the Sun.
 Between 10:00 AM and 2:30 PM, planetary scientists, engineers and astronomers from NASA Goddard Space Flight Center, area colleges and universities and local astronomy clubs will be at each of the planet stations to provide information and activities for all age groups, as well as answer questions.

 Participants can walk or bicycle the 4.7 mile course between the Sun Sculpture, located just south of 800 Aquahart Road (behind Harundale Plaza) in Glen Burnie and the Pluto sculpture, located just north of the Earleigh Heights Road B&A Trail Ranger Station in Severna Park.
 Ample free parking is located adjacent to the Sun Sculpture in Glen Burnie.
 It is recommended that participants start at the Sun Sculpture.
 For participants seeking a shorter or less time-consuming experience, the six planets between Mercury and Saturn can be visited in the first 1 1/4 miles of the Planet Walk between Harundale Plaza and Marley Station Mall.
-The
+The Planet Walk portion of the event will be cancelled in the event of heavy rain or thunderstorms.

 Jack Keene Friends of A A County Trails jt_keene.48@verizon.net